grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 db.doWhenInsertCalled = o => {throw new Exception();};
 ```

-Thankfully, some smart programmers created frameworks that provide
-further automation in such scenarios.
+Thankfully, some smart programmers created libraries that provide further automation in such scenarios.
 One of them is called
-**NSubstitute** and provides an API in a form of extension methods (that
-is why it might seem a bit magical at first.
-Do not worry, you will get
-used to it).
+[**NSubstitute**](http://nsubstitute.github.io/) and provides an API in a form of extension methods (that is why it might seem a bit magical at first.
+Do not worry, you will get used to it).

 Using NSubstitute, our first test can be rewritten as such: